Walter Scheidel: Biography

-From 1984 to 1993, Scheidel studied Ancient History and numismatics at the University of Vienna, where he obtained his doctorate in 1993.
+From 1984 to 1993, Scheidel studied ancient history and numismatics at the University of Vienna, where he obtained his doctorate in 1993.
 In 1998, he completed his habilitation at the University of Graz.
-From 1990 until 1994, he worked as an administrative and research assistant at the University of Vienna.
+From 1990 to 1994, he worked as an administrative and research assistant at the University of Vienna.
 As an Erwin Schrödinger Fellow of the Austrian Research Council, he spent 1995 as a visiting scholar at the University of Michigan in Ann Arbor.
 From 1996 to 1999, he was Moses and Mary Finley Research Fellow in Ancient History at Darwin College, Cambridge.
 During this period, he also served as visiting professor at the École des Hautes Études en Sciences Sociales in Paris and the University of Innsbruck.

-Scheidel moved to the United States in 1999, where he initially held visiting positions at Stanford University and the University of Chicago.
-In 2003, he took up his current position in the Department of Classics of Stanford University, where he was promoted to professor in 2004 and received an endowed chair, the Dickason Professorship in the Humanities, in 2008.
+In 1999, Scheidel moved to the United States, where he initially held visiting positions at Stanford University and the University of Chicago.
+In 2003, he took up his current position in the Department of Classics at Stanford, where he was promoted to professor in 2004 and received an endowed chair, the Dickason Professorship in the Humanities, in 2008.
 He is also a Kennedy-Grossman Fellow in Stanford's Human Biology program.

-Scheidel has published five academic monographs and over 200 papers and reviews, and has edited or co-edited fifteen other books.
-He is co-editor of a monograph series for Oxford University Press and was co-founder of the Princeton/Stanford Working Papers in Classics, the world's first online repository for working papers in that field.
+Scheidel has published six academic monographs and more than 260 papers and reviews, and has edited or co-edited 16 other books.
+He is co-editor of a monograph series for Oxford University Press and was co-founder of the Princeton/Stanford Working Papers in Classics, the world's first online repository for working papers in the field.
 In May 2012, Scheidel and Elijah Meeks launched the interactive website ORBIS: The Stanford Geospatial Network Model of the Roman World.
-He has been awarded a New Directions Fellowship of the Andrew W. Mellon Foundation and a Guggenheim Fellowship, and is a Corresponding Member of the Austrian Academy of Sciences.
+He has been awarded a New Directions Fellowship of the Andrew W. Mellon Foundation and a Guggenheim Fellowship and is a Corresponding Member of the Austrian Academy of Sciences.